ECLASS

 ECLASS (formerly styled as eCl@ss) is a data standard for the classification of products and services using standardized ISO-compliant properties.
-The ECLASS Standard enables the digital exchange of product master data across industries, countries, languages or organizations.
-Its use as a standardized basis for a product group structure or with product-describing properties of master data is particularly widespread in ERP systems.
+The ECLASS Standard enables the digital exchange of product master data across industries, countries, languages, and organizations.
+It is widely used as a standardized basis for product group structures or with product-describing characteristics of master data, particularly in ERP systems.

+In connection with the Digital Product Passport (DPP), information can be displayed within an Asset Administration Shell (AAS) using ECLASS structural elements, such as “Environmental Footprint,” “General Battery and Manufacturer Information,” or “Circularity and Resource Efficiency.”

-As an ISO-compliant and the world's only property-based classification standard, ECLASS also serves as a "language" for Industry 4.0 (IOTS).
+As the only ISO-compliant and globally recognized feature-based classification standard, ECLASS serves as the “language” for Industry 4.0 and the Internet of Things (IoT).

 The association

 Foundation and organization

 ECLASS e.V. was founded on November 14, 2000 by 12 major companies in the German economy.
-As of 2023, the association has around 150 members worldwide from industry, associations and public institutions.
+Today, ECLASS e.V. has over 150 members from businesses, associations and public institutions around the world.
+As with physical products, a standard for the exchange of information between suppliers and customers is essential for electronic service procurement.
 A standard for the exchange of information between suppliers and customers is fundamental to the electronic procurement of services - just as it is for material products.
 ECLASS e.V. is a non-profit organization that defines, develops and distributes the cross-industry classification and master data standard of the same name internationally.
+ECLASS e.V. develops and maintains an internationally recognized standard for the consistent classification and description of products and services.
+The aim is to promote efficient, interoperable electronic data exchange across industries and countries.
+In this way, the association helps companies to digitize business processes and fulfil regulatory requirements, for example in the context of the digital product passport.

 ECLASS e.V. was founded by the companies Siemens, BASF, Audi/VW, E.ON, SAP, Bayer AG, Degussa, Wacker Chemie, Infraserv Chemfidence and Solvay.
-Today, in addition to large industrial companies, its members include many medium-sized companies as well as large public sector organizations such as the state of North Rhine-Westphalia and the Austrian Federal Procurement Agency.
+Today, in addition to large international industrial companies, many medium-sized companies and public sector organizations such as the state of North Rhine-Westphalia and the Austrian Federal Procurement Agency, are also members.